 The grapes for our Esprit de Beaucastel Blanc were grown on our 120-acre certified organic estate vineyard.

 The fruit was whole cluster pressed, and fermented with native yeasts.
-The Roussanne was fermented half in stainless steel fermenters and half in small oak "pieces", while the other varietals were fermented 100% in stainless steel.
+The Roussanne was fermented in a balance of stainless steel fermenters, 60-gallon oak barrels, and one 1200-gallon foudre.
+The Grenache Blanc was fermented partially in stainless steel and also in one foudre, and the Picpoul Blanc was fermented in small neutral oak and stainless steel barrels.
 All the wines went through malolactic fermentation.
-The varietals were blended in May, after which the wines were racked, blended, cold stabilized, and bottled in July 2007.
+After a very long fermentation, the varietals were blended and bottled in August 2008.